chef/chef-web-docs/chef_master/source/server_security.rst

    $ /<PATH/TO/POSTGRESQL>/postgresql restart

-7. Edit /etc/opscode/chef-server.rb on the Chef Server machine and add the following line:
+7. Edit /etc/opscode/chef-server.rb on the Chef Infra Server machine and add the following line:

 .. code-block:: ruby

    postgresql['sslmode']='require'

-8. Run the following command on the Chef Server machine:
+8. Run the following command on the Chef Infra Server machine:

 .. code-block:: bash

    $ chef-server-ctl reconfigure

-9. Verify that SSL is enabled and that SSL connections are up between Chef Server and your running PostgreSQL instance.
-One way to do this is by using psql on the PostgreSQL machine:
+9. Verify that SSL is enabled and that SSL connections are up between Chef Infra Server and your running PostgreSQL instance.
+One way to do this is by using `chef-server-ctl psql` on the Chef Infra Server machine:

 .. code-block:: bash